DoTheEvo/XCPng-basics/README.md

   improve performance.
 * Tried to spin **arch linux**, no problem, zero pauses to read up on what to do to get uefi boot working, or some dealings with secure boot.
-No issues, no complications, no refusal to turn off when told to turn off.
+No issues, no complications, no refusal to turn off when the VM was told to turn off.
-* Tried **igpu passthrough** in to that arch to test jellyfin in docker.. and it was just pushing a slider next to the igpu and a restart of the host and then in the VM settings picking the igpu from a list.
+* Tried **igpu passthrough** in to that arch to test jellyfin in docker.. and it was just pushing a slider next to the igpu and a restart of the host and then in the VM's settings picking the igpu from a list.
 * Tried to deploy **opnsense** with wan side and lan side networks and some win VM that would be only connected to the opnsense LAN side.. and it also just straight up worked, no complicated menus and options,